-A study carried out by Forman et.al (1992) classifies old age into three sub groups: first one starts from 60 years to 69 years called as young old; second one from 70 years to 79 years called as the middle old; and third sub group starts from 80 years and ahead and is named as very old.
-One more study came up with slight different ages in the sub groups.
-According to this second study first sub group of young old starts from 65years through 74 years, middle sub group starts from 75 years to 84 years and last sub group of very old starts from 85 years and ahead.
-Third study of sub grouping classifies young old from 65 years to 74years, middle old from 74years to 84years and very old from 85 years and ahead.
-Demarcating all these sub groups from 65years and ahead depicts prominent life changes from this age (Victor, Cicirelli & Springer 2002).

-According to Erikson (1963) individuality and characteristics of humans are made and modified in eight stages starting from birth of a person and goes along with ageing process till end of life.
-Erikson finds out old age as phase of life where there is integrity vs despair.
-People in old age think back on their past life, people with no achievements have compunction on their past life and this feeling of regret brings disappointment to the person.
-Such an individual is prone to distress and may feel frustrated.
-People who are satisfied with their achievements feel good that imparts them feeling of integrity (Carver & Scheir 2000; Erikson 1963a, 1968b).

 Social isolation and loneliness

-Isolation and loneliness happens at any phase of lifetime of a person but it becomes a complex problem for older adults.The situation which amalgam are their demographic pattern in retirement, the split-up of the old-style family system, and enhanced movement of migration.
-Furthermore, with passage of time due to these changes social isolation and loneliness will be enhance, especially with the redefinition of traditional values. ().
+Isolation and loneliness happen at any phase of lifetime of a person but it becomes a complex problem for elderly people.The situation which amalgam are their demographic pattern in retirement, the split-up of the old-style family system, and enhanced movement of migration.
+Furthermore, with passage of time due to these changes social isolation and loneliness will be enhance, especially with the redefinition of traditional values.
+(Joe, Sharon 2006).

 Isolation and old age is not necessarily responsible for each other but still both have close relationships.
 The term social isolation and loneliness has been frequently use reciprocally or a solitary concept by different studies.
 According to Weiss (1973); Cacioppo, Fowler and Christakis (2009) and Golden et al. (2009) many studies discuss that social isolation and loneliness have different meanings, loneliness is classified as a personal sentiment whereas social isolation is related to real/tangible condition indicates the existence or nonexistence of societal networks.
-Similarly, the study of Dykstra, (2009) found that loneliness is an undesirable personal feeling whereas social isolation is the objective state of not having ties with other individuals wrates of
+Similarly, the study of Dykstra, (2009) found that loneliness is an undesirable personal feeling whereas social isolation is the objective state of not having ties with other individuals with many more at risk of loneliness (Bolton, 2012).
+Amongst the older old, those aged over 80 years, rates of self-reported loneliness climb steeply to approximately 50% (Age UK, 2010).